berthubert/bagconv/README.md

-# bagconv for docker (or local) use
+# bagconv

 Convert the official Dutch building/dwelling administration into a simpler format.
+With docker support.

 ## Requirements